Closure of knitted surfaces and surface-links: Plat closure of knitted surfaces of degree

-\begin{remark} We can deform a 2-chart $\Gamma$ to a more regulated form, also denoted by $\Gamma$, satisfying that (1) every black $\tau$-vertex is an endpoint of a free $\tau$-edge, (2) free $\sigma$-/$\tau$-edges are in a $2$-disk which contains no other parts of $\Gamma$, (3) $\sigma$-edges connecting a $\tau$-component and the initial $\tau$-component have coherent orientations, and (4) there are no $\sigma$-edges both of whose endpoints are connected with the initial $\tau$-component. \end{remark}
+\begin{remark} We can deform a 2-chart $\Gamma$ to a more regulated form, also denoted by $\Gamma$, satisfying that (1) every black $\tau$-vertex is an endpoint of a free $\tau$-edge, (2) free $\sigma$-/$\tau$-edges are in a $2$-disk which contains no other parts of $\Gamma$, (3) all of the $\sigma$-edges connecting a $\tau$-component and the initial $\tau$-component $G_j$ have orientations either toward or from $G_j$, and (4) there are no $\sigma$-edges both of whose endpoints are connected with the initial $\tau$-component $G_j$. \end{remark}